-Image Title Attribute and Alternate Text – Alt Text are the most important attributes of a picture.
+Alternate Text – Alt Text is the most important attributes of a picture.
 ALWAYS use it to save your images.

-Image Title Attribute and Alt Text should have key words in their descriptions.
+Alt Text should have key words in the description.

 Remember that key words are important, when you are describing the elements of your site.
 However, they will cause damage if you overuse them, so be careful.

 It is important to consider good SEO rules, but the most important rule, which you should always remember, is that you write for people, and not for SEO robots.
 Besides, you have something to say, and you want others to hear it.
 Right?:)